 Does this effectively squeeze out the wider cast of characters (many of whom are reduced to two-dimensional caricatures, and played as such)?
 Sure – and indeed that’s one of the criticisms occasionally levelled at the film.
 But the central figure of Kane is so overpowering, and Welles’ performance so towering, that this (and any other minor quibbles) barely registers to the average viewer.

-Final thoughts: a brilliant, flawed masterpiece
+A brilliant, flawed masterpiece

 Ultimately then, Citizen Kane has a lot in common with its tragic protagonist (not to mention its infamous director): it’s ambitious, engrossing, mesmerising and inevitably falls short of the impossible standards it sets itself.
 Flawed or not, though, the film also shares one further similarity with its lead: the rare ability to completely transfix those who encounter it, long after it has faded from view.